 All too often, we insert ourselves into situations and cause ourselves to get upset.
 A good example is when we’re late for an important meeting.
 Sitting in standstill traffic, it’s easy to criticize ourselves.
 We can ask ourselves over and over again why we didn’t leave an hour earlier.
 We imagine the reactions we’ll get from the people we’ve kept waiting.
 We look at the clock on the dashboard and our tempers rise.

 Listening to your thoughts without getting angry or upset is a form of mindfulness meditation.
 Mindfulness meditation has been around for centuries.
 The practice is part of the Hindu and Buddhist religions.
 It’s also part of yoga and, more recently, non-religious meditation.

 The goal of mindfulness meditation is to develop awareness of your thoughts, emotions, and situations, and not to get caught up in them.
 Mindfulness meditation can boost your immune system, decrease heart rate and blood pressure, improve sleep, and increase energy.

 You can practice mindfulness meditation at home.
 It’s wise to try to make mindfulness meditation a ritual because your mind tends to wander when you first meditate.
 When that happens, you need to observe and bring your attention back to being quiet.
 With constant practice, you can train yourself to be mindful.

 How to do mindfulness meditation

 - Develop a routine.
-Set aside a time each day to meditate, and try to do this in the same place where you won’t be interrupted.
+Set aside a time each day to meditate, and try to do it in the same place where you won’t be interrupted.

 - It takes time.
-Give yourself between five and 10 minutes, and increase the time after a week or two.
-You can do this in the morning and evening.
+Give yourself five to 10 minutes, and increase the time after a week or two.
+You can meditate in the morning and evening.

 - Make sure the area is quiet.
-This way you can focus on your breathing.
+That way you can focus on your breathing.